KarosDev12/CDV-ChatBot/ReadMe.txt

 📄 ABOUT:
 This is a Discord chatbot written in Python that uses the OpenRouter API to generate AI responses.
-It works only in the channel where it's set up using the `-ai setup` command.
+It works only in the channel where it's set up using the `cdvsetup` command.

 ✅ Features:
 - User specific memory